prajkta94/prajkta94/README.md

 I'm an Android App Developer
 ----------------------------

-App developer who loves sleeping and eating🙂
+App developer who loves sleeping and eating

 * 🌍  I'm based in India
 * ✉  You can contact me at [waingankar.prajkta27@gmail.com](mailto:waingankar.prajkta27@gmail.com)